- About

 ), and snapshots are added to the GRUB menu (thanks to grub-btrfs

-) so you can boot directly into one of them (as a read-only environment) in the unlikely event that your actual (read-write) system is broken, allowing you to use Timeshift from within that snapshot to restore a snapshot so you can then reboot into your system as usual.
+) so you can boot directly into one of them in the unlikely event that your system is "broken" but the GRUB menu is still accessible, allowing you to use Timeshift from within a snapshot to restore that (or another) snapshot so you can then reboot into your system as usual.
 (By default, these snapshots do not include the @home

-GDL utilizes the standard Linux kernel.
-Yes, there are a few interesting custom kernels, such as xanmod and tkg, that can in some cases provide slight improvements to gaming performance, RAM usage, etc., but they can also reduce stability and make upgrading less convenient, so, for now, GDL only installs the vanilla kernel.
+As of v1.2.0, GDL installs the Zen kernel, described on the ArchWiki as "a collaborative effort of kernel hackers to provide the best Linux kernel possible for everyday systems" (the GDL installer itself uses the vanilla Arch Linux kernel).
+There are also a few unofficial custom kernels that might, in some cases, provide additional slight improvements to performance, RAM usage, etc., but they can also reduce stability and make upgrading less convenient, so, for now, GDL only provides the Zen kernel.
 You are, of course, free to install additional kernels as you see fit.

 You can select any locale/language for your new system, of course, but as for the installer itself, GDL currently supports the following languages: